At least 19 missing as mudslide west of Tokyo hits houses | Science-Environment

 At least 19 missing as mudslide west of Tokyo hits houses

 A powerful mudslide carrying a deluge of black water and debris crashed into rows of houses in a town west of Tokyo following heavy rains on Saturday, leaving at least 19 people missing, officials said.
-Footage showed a powerful, black mudslide slide down a mountainside, knocking down and crushing houses and sweeping away cars in its way.
+The official said more people, possibly 100, could still be missing under the mudslides but warned that details were not immediately clear.

 - Country: